 It’s a content-based class

-For example, if I were teaching an introduction to psych class in English, I for sure would use a textbook of some kind.
+For example, if I were teaching an introduction to psychology class in English, I for sure would use a textbook of some kind.
+There’s just too much content to not do this.

 If forced to

 Most universities in Korea have some sort of mandatory textbook that they require you to at least pretend to use.
 The students have to buy it, so if you don’t use it at least a little bit for each class they’ll feel like they wasted their money (for good reason).
 They’ll also be quite unhappy with you, which can mean low evaluations.

 It’s an exam preparation class, such as TOIEC speaking